-On April 14, 2022, the Company announced the reappointment of Nick Rodway after a leave of absence, and the resignation of Dominic Verdejo.
+On April 14, 2022, the Company announced the reappointment of Nick Rodway to the Board of Directors of the Company after a leave of absence, and the resignation of Dominic Verdejo as a director.

-On July 7, 2022, Company completed a non-brokered private placement of 15,000,000 units of the Company at a price of \$0.05 per unit for gross proceeds of \$750,000, Each unit consisted of one common share and one-half of one share purchase warrant, with each warrant exercisable into one additional common share at a price of \$0.10 for a period of two years from closing.
+On July 7, 2022, Company completed a non-brokered private placement of 15,000,000 units of the Company at a price of \$0.05 per unit for gross proceeds of \$750,000.
+Each unit consisted of one common share and one-half of one share purchase warrant, with each warrant exercisable into one additional common share at a price of \$0.10 for a period of two years from closing.

-On July 8, 2022, the Company announced closing of its acquisition of a 100% interest in the Maybrun Property, a gold-copper property located approximately 80 kilometres southeast of Kenora, Ontario, through the acquisition of Lion Rock Exploration Inc. ("Privco").
-The Company acquired all of the issued and outstanding common shares of Privco in exchange for the issuance of 5,000,000 common shares of the Company to the shareholders of Privco and the issuance of 200,000 common shares of the Company to the Maybrun Property.
+On July 7, 2022, the Company closed its acquisition of a 100% interest in the Maybrun Property, a gold-copper property located approximately 80 kilometres southeast of Kenora, Ontario, through the acquisition of Lion Rock Exploration Inc. ("LRE").
+The Company acquired all of the issued and outstanding common shares of LRE in exchange for the issuance of 5,000,000 common shares of the Company to the shareholders of LRE and the issuance of 200,000 common shares of the former vendors of the Maybrun Property.